Today I am sharing a Christmas cookie wreath! I used my sugar cookie recipe with royal icing and my favorite holly leaf cookie cutters.

 What are the two most important things about holiday baking?

 Taste and Presentation.
 Since I used my best sugar cookie recipe, taste was covered, so today is all about presentation.

 I am very happy to be joining some of my girlfriends today as we are sharing some wonderful holiday cookie recipes.
 But I do have to laugh because instead of making a few cookies, I had to make a Christmas Cookie Wreath with 81 cookies.
 I may never learn to do things simply, but I think it is because I don’t think that way.
-I love creating things you haven’t seen before and are unexpected.
+I love creating something you haven’t seen before and that is unexpected.